OSMXiter/OSMXiter-Panel/README.md

 ✔ Safe Environment

-Does NOT interact with the real Free Fire game
+Does NOT interact with the real Free Fire game ( Gha kaykedbo )

-Does NOT modify memory, packets, or game code
+Does NOT modify memory, packets, or game code ( Testi ou Sf )

 Runs in sandbox mode